-Drone use is legal in this country, but there are strict laws regarding their use.
+Drone use is legal in Austria, but there are strict laws regarding their use.
 For instance, you need to get a permit from Austro Control if you’d like to fly your drone for more than 98 feet above sea level.
 You also have to register your UAV if it has more than 79 Joule kinetic energy.

 Barbados is an amazing vacation destination, and it’s no wonder you’re considering carrying your drone with you to capture the amazing experiences.
 You should, however, note that in 2019, the country imposed a temporary ban on using drones until 19th November.
 They then started allowing people to bring drones into the country, as long as they applied for a permit at least 6 weeks before they visited the country.
 This legislation impacted all drone imports in Barbados, irrespective of whether the drone was affordable, small, or was intended for recreational use.
 Most of the people that decided to apply for a permit described the process as difficult, exhausting, and simply not worth it.
 There’s also the fact that applying for a permit doesn’t guarantee that you’ll get one.
 On 2nd May 2020, Barbados extended the ban to October of the same year, but the BUAVA (Barbados UAV Association) is still engaging the authorities to get rid of the ban.